- Explore the bustling city of Athens with a private tour of the Acropolis

 Day 3: Explore the Mythical Routes and Temples of Delphi

-Get ready for an interesting and historical visit the village of Delphi, once home to priestesses of Apollo who many believed could predict the future.
+Get ready for an interesting and historic visit to the village of Delphi, once home to priestesses of Apollo who many believed could predict the future.
 You'll enjoy a guided tour through this sprawling archaeological site, with stops at the Treasury of the Athenians, the Temple of Apollo, and the expansive, open-air theater.

 Explore the ruins and venture up an ancient footpath that starts at the temples and continues to Corycean Grotto.
 This scenic path was once used by worshippers of the god Pan for their religious rites.
 Along the way, you'll be surrounded by a valley of olive trees, plus views of the Corinthian Gulf and the Peloponnese Mountains.